widberg/fmtk/docs/source/fueltotemscript.rst

 Totem Script
 ============

 Totem Script is a shell-like scripting language used in FUEL.
 Most of the textual game files are Totem Script scripts.
 Two of the extensions used for Totem Script are ``.tsc`` (Totem Script) and ``.pc`` in the ``trtext`` directory.
 In addition to being used in game files, the language is used in the in-game console and programmatically throughout the game executable.
-Each line a Totem Script file is executed sequentially.
+Each line of a Totem Script file is executed sequentially.
 If a line fails to execute then it is ignored and execution continues with the next line.
 Whitespace is ignored.

 Command arguments have two types.
 The first type is a numeric argument.
 Numeric arguments are backed by a float value but in practice they are used as integers, booleans, and floats.
 The second type is a string argument.
 String arguments are unsurprisingly backed by a C-string value.